stellar-deprecated/horizon/docs/reference/resources/operation.md

 Use “Set Options” operation to set following options to your account:
 * Set/clear account flags:
-  * AUTH_REQUIRED_FLAG (0x1) - if set, TrustLines are created with authorized set to "false" requiring the issuer to set it for each TrustLine.
+  * AUTH_REQUIRED_FLAG (0x1) - if set, TrustLines are created with authorized set to `false` requiring the issuer to set it for each TrustLine.
-  * AUTH_REVOCABLE_FLAG (0x2) - if set, the authorized flag in TrustLines can be cleared otherwise, authorization cannot be revoked.
+  * AUTH_REVOCABLE_FLAG (0x2) - if set, the authorized flag in TrustLines can be cleared.
+Otherwise, authorization cannot be revoked.
 * Set the account’s inflation destination.
 * Add new signers to the account.
 * Set home domain.